ZigaVukcevicDev/knowledge/git-flow.md

 ### Feature

+This action creates a new feature branch based on 'develop' and switches to it:

 ```
 git flow feature start new-branch-name
 ```

-This action creates a new feature branch based on 'develop' and switches to it.

-```
-git flow feature finish existing-branch-name
-```

 Finish the development of a feature.
 This action performs the following:

-- merges MYFEATURE into `develop`
+- merges `existing-branch-name` into `develop`
 - removes the feature `branch`
 - switches back to `develop branch`

 ```
+git flow feature finish existing-branch-name
+```

+Publish a feature to the remote server so it can be used by other users:

+```
 git flow feature publish existing-branch-name
 ```

-Are you developing a feature in collaboration?
-Publish a feature to the remote server so it can be used by other users.